 3. Palliative care is not hospice care.

 There is a growing awareness of the benefits of palliative care, not only to improve the quality of life for patients facing serious illness, but also to increase the value of care that is delivered to them.
 However, some may think that palliative care is a euphemism for hospice care or end-of-life care.
 This is not the case at all.
 Palliative care should be started as soon as patients are diagnosed with a serious, life-threatening illness because there is so much we can do to help.
-Because palliative care does help manage pain, some may confuse our expertise with pain clinics.
-Our skills are directed toward patients who have serious medical conditions rather than chronic pain that may not be associated with a serious illness.

 4. Palliative care covers a variety of conditions.